Origin of the Eagle Masters and Hunting

 Their mating habits are just as amazing because they dance in the air, enticing each other by soaring, swooping, chasing, and diving until eventually, they lock talons and spiral down to earth.

 Dwindling numbers of the Golden Eagles

-It is not difficult to understand why the numbers of Golden Eagles are dwindling.
+It is not difficult to understand why the number of Golden Eagles is dwindling.
 Each pair of these magnificent birds need around 3,000 acres of land as their hunting territory.
 As humankind demands more land for themselves, the terrain gets spoiled for hunters like eagles.

 In a nearby woodland area, sometimes you can see an eagle, wings spread out, gliding on the fresh breezes.
 As its piercing cries conjure up bygone times when our ancestors were forest dwellers peaceably co-existing with these wondrous feathered creatures.
 Our hearts are wrenched with sorrow that in the future we might cause their extinction.

 Yet currently, the Golden Eagles are not considered to be under threat of extinction.
 Even some numbers have soared from near extinction in certain parts of the world.
 There is still time for us all to respect the environment that we share with them so that we all may survive for many years to come.

 The best place to see the Art of Hunting with Golden eagles:

 The best place to witness the art of hunting with golden eagles is one of the most important festivals of the West parts of Mongolia, the Golden Eagle Festival.